 First, you need a floor brush, a vacuum cleaner as well as a broom.

 Each day, depending on human and pet activity as well as the weather, dirt settles on hardwood floors.
-These will have to be cleaned off to prevent scratches due to friction and to also improve its appearance.
+These will have to be cleaned off to prevent scratches due to friction and to also improve their appearance.

 The tools you use for cleaning will depend on the floor’s condition.